 And yet, Houston has edge cities.
 Boy, does Houston have edge cities.

 Alon slags Houston’s nerd scene, but overlooks the fact that Houston is one of the best cities for engineers.
-Mechanicals are particularly well off thanks to the robust process scene.
+Mechanicals are particularly well off thanks to the robust process market.
 Exxon’s Baytown facility alone pushes through more barrels of oil than every refinery in the state of New Jersey combined.
 Houston is also, of course, the national center for oilfield engineering.
-This raises wages for everyone (even us lowly Civils), because in lean times, the oilfield outfits will poach employees from the other disciplines.
+This raises wages for everyone, even Civils, because in lean times, the oilfield outfits will poach employees from the other disciplines.

 Where are Houston’s engineering companies located?

 A reasonable dataset can be created by looking up ENR’s list of the top 500 Design Firms and plotting the location of the Houston office for each one.
-While I have not presently bothered to put together a 100-row XLSX and associated KMZ, suffice to say that the weighted centroid of Houston Engineering Employment sits slightly to the west of 77042.
-For the sake of argument, let’s say it it exists in one of Genji‘s karaoke rooms.
+Do this, and you get a weighted centroid of Houston Engineering Employment that sits slightly to the west of 77042.

 Why is this?
 As near as I can tell, causality runs in the following order.